-The historic American Rescue Plan Act was signed into law on March 12th, delivering $65 billion of direct and flexible aid to America’s cities, towns and villages.
-After a year of advocacy, the National League of Cities is proud to be a part of this historic victory that will provide much needed relief for local communities across the nation.
+On March 11, 2021, President Biden signed into law the American Rescue Plan Act (ARPA), delivering $65.1 billion of direct and flexible aid to America’s cities, towns and villages.
+After a year of advocacy, the National League of Cities (NLC) is proud to deliver this much needed relief for local communities across the nation.

 DISCLAIMER: The information contained here is not legal advice.
-It will be subject to change based on updates from the U.S. Department of the Treasury, and any recipients should confirm applicability to their specific situation.
+It will be subject to change based on updates from the U.S. Department of the Treasury, and state agencies responsible for distributing ARPA funds to NEU’s.
+All recipients should confirm applicability to their specific situation.

 Let NLC deliver for you!